-Our journey from Gambella to Kenya Walda Refugee Camp was a journey of near death experience even after arriving in Kenya.
+Our journey from Gambella to Kenya Walda Refugee Camp was a journey of near-death experience even after arriving in Kenya.
 The journey consisted of one of the riskiest and hopeless with no door to return.

-One big challenge of life in Walda refugee camp was malaria disease.
+One big challenge of life in the Walda refugee camp was malaria disease.
 Many refugees died of malaria.
-It was a very sever type of malaria that attacks one’s brain that leads to shivering, vomiting, and lack of appetite.
+It was a very severe type of malaria that attacks one’s brain that leads to shivering, vomiting, and lack of appetite.
 Some of us were sick and were provided with those bitter malaria tablets.

 Most of the participants of the training were refugees from Geri ethnic group.
-We came to realize that Geris have very similar culture to the Somalis and most of them were hostile towards us (other refugees from Ethiopia).
+We came to realize that Geris has a very similar culture to the Somalis and most of them were hostile towards us (other refugees from Ethiopia).
 I do not know why they hated us.
 They used to call us ‘Sidama hamti’.
 ‘Hamti’ means bad in their language, and Sidama is the name they gave us.
 We used to go to the forest to collect firewood and to hunt for wild hens until one-day Geri extremists had murdered three Sidamas in jihadist style.
 The three Sidamas had been tied to three trees in the forest and their heads were cut off.
 We were shocked by that incident, and could not dare to move to the forest again.
 The camp was surrounded by forest and at night, it was common to hear the roaring of lions.
 The host community is called Borena.
-The Borena in the area are nomads.
+The Borena in the area is nomads.
 Borenas were very hospitable and kind people.

-As time went by, the search for durable solutions started ringing in the minds of refugees in Walda refugee camp.
+As time went by, the search for durable solutions started ringing in the minds of refugees in the Walda refugee camp.
 Many former students, including us started applying to potential sponsoring organizations such as the Windle Charitable Trust and the Africa Rehabilitation & Education Program (AREP) foundation, in the hope of resuming education in Kenya.
 The door of scholarship opportunities seemed closed.
-Canada, Australia and United States of America started resettlement program, especially those refugees who had arrived in Kenya before 1991.
+Canada, Australia, and the United States of America started the resettlement programs, especially those refugees who had arrived in Kenya before 1991.
 They were referred to as “the Mersabeth Case”.
 Through this program, those Ethiopian refugees who had been registered as refugees in Mersabeth before 1991 were offered resettlement opportunities to the United States of America.
 It was easy for refugees to approach the resettlement officers by then.
 We once had an opportunity to see that resettlement officer who was dealing with ‘the Mersabeth Case’.
 This officer (an American) told us after listening to our story that she would return to deal with our case (those who arrived in Kenya in 1991).
-Later, especially after Walda refugee camp had moved to Kakuma camp in 1993, which was a three days drive towards the Kenyan- Sudanese border from Walda refugee camp, the opportunities for a durable solution become more and more difficult, even to see a resettlement officer.
+Later, especially after the Walda refugee camp had moved to Kakuma camp in 1993, which was a three days drive towards the Kenyan- Sudanese border from the Walda refugee camp, the opportunities for a durable solution become more and more difficult, even to see a resettlement officer.